osmandapp/web/main/docs/user/map/map-context-menu.md

 ![Map context menu Customize](@site/static/img/map/map_context_menu_customize_1.png)  <!-- ![Map context menu Customize](@site/static/img/map/map_context_menu_customize_2.png) -->  ![Map context menu Customize](@site/static/img/map/map_context_menu_customize_3.png)

-You can change the order or hide items from the *Actions* menu in the *Map context menu*.
+You can change the order or hide items from the menu *Actions* in the *map context menu*.
 A total of 16 actions are suggested.

 - You can move the three most useful actions to the top of the *Main actions* list.
 - The rest of the menu can be customized for each profile separately in the *Additional actions* and *Hidden* sections.

 Available types of actions:

-- **<Translate android="true" ids="main_actions"/>** - The section has only 4 buttons, three of which can be customized, and Actions, which remains unchanged.
+- **<Translate android="true" ids="main_actions"/>**.
+The section has only 4 buttons, three of which can be customized, and Actions, which remains unchanged.
-- **<Translate android="true" ids="additional_actions"/>** - You can access these actions by tapping the *Actions* button.
+- **<Translate android="true" ids="additional_actions"/>**.
+You can access these actions by tapping the *Actions* button.
-- **<Translate android="true" ids="shared_string_hidden"/>** - Moving actions to this section does not stop them from working.
+- **<Translate android="true" ids="shared_string_hidden"/>**.
+Moving actions to this section does not stop them from working.
 They just don't appear in the Actions menu.

 ## Related Articles